Updated: Jan 12

 The hike can be done in a morning or an afternoon, with plenty of time to spend at the falls.

 Lower Calf Creek falls can also be hiked from a parking lot above on Highway 12 near the part of the highway known as Hogsback.
 While this trail to the falls is shorter, it is quite steep and completely exposed to the sun.
 The trail leads to both the upper falls and lower falls, but requires some scrambling to get to the Lower Falls.
 You also don't get the great views and scenery by taking the main trail through the canyon.
 It's definitely not the best way to go, but is expedient if you are in a hurry.
 Look for a later post on this route.

 While Lower Calf Creek is a destination hike there are also some other areas to check out nearby including Upper Calf Creek Falls, Hell's Backbone, Boulder Mountain, Escalante or a little bit further is the Burr Trail to Capital Reef National Park (4x4 is advised for this trail.)
 If you are looking for a good place to eat after the hike I recommend the Burr Trail Grill in Boulder or Hell's Backbone Grill, they have some locally sourced dishes including some unbelievable burgers and some of the best pie you'll ever eat.

 That's it for this post.
-As always if you have any questions you can email me at DustinACook@gmail.com, and don't forget to get outside and have some fun!
+As always if you have any questions you can email me at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don't forget to get outside and have some fun!